myPOS blog Product News

 Optimising your online shop means taking the customer journey into consideration.
 All this starts with your landing or home page and ends with the checkout page.

-You’d also need to make sure your online store offers the subscription model while being user-friendly with a brilliant design and simplicity of usage.
+You’d also need to make sure your online store offers the subscription model while being a user-friendly website with a brilliant design and simplicity of usage.

-Another way of turning a customer into a subscriber is to leverage your email marketing resources and use them to offer your customers coupons or discounts for upcoming sales.
+Another way of turning a customer into a subscriber is to leverage your email marketing resources and use them to promote coupons or discounts for upcoming sales to your customers.

 These buttons can be sign-up buttons where they agree to receive communications from your business.
 This way, you’ll ensure that your loyal customers stay that way as you offer them value in return.